mrnabiz/nyc-airbnb-prediction-ml/README.md

 Navigate to the repository's root folder in CLI and follow the steps below:

 **Step 1**: Download the raw data by running `src/data_wrangling/pull_data.py`:\
-`--file_path` should be the path where the data will be saved,\
+`--file_path` should be the path where the data will be saved\
 `--url` should be the link to the data

     python src/data_wrangling/pull_data.py --file_path="data/raw/raw_df.csv" --url="http://data.insideairbnb.com/united-kingdom/england/london/2022-09-10/data/listings.csv.gz"

-## Clean the raw data frame to remove unnecessary columns
-Download the data by running `src/data_wrangling/clean_data.py`:\
+**Step 2**: Clean the raw data frame to remove unnecessary columns by running `src/data_wrangling/clean_data.py`:\
-    `--output_file_path` should be the path where the clean data will be saved,\
+    `--output_file_path` should be the path where the clean data will be saved\
     `--input_file_path` should be the path where the raw data is stored

     python src/data_wrangling/clean_data.py --output_file_path="data/raw/clean_df.csv" --input_file_path="data/raw/raw_df.csv"

-## Preprocess the cleaned to prepare it for the model building
-Download the data by running `src/data_wrangling/preprocessing.py`:\
+**Step 3**: Preprocesse the cleaned to prepare it for the model building by running `src/data_wrangling/preprocessing.py`:\
-    `--output_file_path` should be the path where the clean data will be saved,\
+    `--output_file_path` should be the path where the clean data will be saved\
     `--input_file_path` should be the path where the raw data is stored

     python src/data_wrangling/preprocessing.py --output_file_path="data/preprocessed/preprocessed_df.csv" --input_file_path="data/raw/clean_df.csv"

-## Run the EDA analysis
-Download the data by running `src/model_building/eda.py`:\
+**Step 4**: Run the EDA analysis by running `src/model_building/eda.py`:\
-    `--output_dir`  Path to folder where the EDA results will be saved, `in quotes.\
+    `--output_dir`  Path to folder where the EDA results will be saved, `in quotes\
-    `--clean_df_file_path`  Path to folder and file name where the clean df is stored, including the name, `in quotes.\
+    `--clean_df_file_path`  Path to folder and file name where the clean df is stored, including the name, `in quotes\
-    `--preprocessed_df_file_path`  Path to folder and file name where the preprocessed df is stored, including the name, `in quotes.
+    `--preprocessed_df_file_path`  Path to folder and file name where the preprocessed df is stored, including the name, `in quotes

     python src/model_building/eda.py --output_dir="results/eda_plots" --clean_df_file_path="data/raw/clean_df.csv"  --preprocessed_df_file_path="data/preprocessed/preprocessed_df.csv"

-## Run the feature engineering script
-Download the data by running `src/model_building/feat_eng.py`:\
+**Step 4**: Run the feature engineering script by running `src/model_building/feat_eng.py`:\
-    `--output_file_path` should be the path where the file with new features will be saved,\
+    `--output_file_path` should be the path where the file with new features will be saved\
-    `--input_file_path`  should be the path where the preprocessed data is stored.
+    `--input_file_path`  should be the path where the preprocessed data is stored

     python src/model_building/feat_eng.py --output_file_path="data/preprocessed/feat_eng_df.csv" --input_file_path="data/preprocessed/preprocessed_df.csv"

-## Run the linear models
-Download the data by running `src/model_building/linear_models.py`:\
+**Step 5**: Run the linear models by running `src/model_building/linear_models.py`:\
-    `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes.\
+    `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes\
-    `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes.
+    `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes

     python src/model_building/linear_models.py --output_dir="results/model_results" --input_file_path="data/preprocessed/feat_eng_df.csv"

-## Run the non linear models (ensembles)
-Download the data by running `src/model_building/ensembles.py`:\
+**Step 6**: Run the non linear models (ensembles) by running `src/model_building/ensembles.py`:\
-    `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes.\
+    `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes\
-    `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes.
+    `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes

     python src/model_building/ensembles.py --output_dir="results/model_results" --input_file_path="data/preprocessed/feat_eng_df.csv"

-## Run the permutation feature importances analysis
-Download the data by running `src/model_building/perm_feat_importances.py`:\
+**Step 7**: Run the permutation feature importances analysis by running `src/model_building/perm_feat_importances.py`:\
-    `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes.\
+    `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes\
-    `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes.
+    `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes

     python src/model_building/perm_feat_importances.py --output_dir="results/model_results" --input_file_path="data/preprocessed/feat_eng_df.csv"

-## Run the SHAP analysis
-Download the data by running `src/model_building/shap_feat_importances.py`:\
+**Step 8**: Run the SHAP analysis by running `src/model_building/shap_feat_importances.py`:\
     `--output_dir`  Path to folder where the model results dictionary will be saved, `in quotes.\
     `--input_file_path`  Path to folder and file name where the preprocessed file with engineered features is stored, including the name, `in quotes.

     python src/model_building/shap_feat_importances.py --output_dir="results/model_results" --input_file_path="data/preprocessed/feat_eng_df.csv"

+### Option 2: Running the make file
+Before running the pipeline through the make file, please use the code below to reset the repository-generated files.
+In the terminal, browse to the root folder of the repository and run:

+    make clean

+After using the `make clean` command to reproduce the model pipeline, use the command below in the repository's root folder.
+Please ensure that you have followed the dependencies installation.

+    make all

+## Dependecies
+I have created an environment ([environment.yml](https://github.com/mrnabiz/zero-to-hero-ml-pipline/blob/main/environment.yml)) for Python 3.10.6 in which the reproduction of pipeline can be done.
+To create this environment on your machine run:

+    conda env create -f environment.yml

+Activate it by running:

+    conda activate zero-to-hero-ml

+## License
+The materials of this project are licensed under the MIT License.
+If re-using/re-mixing please provide attribution and link to this webpage.

 ## References
 [Scikit-learn: Machine Learning in Python](https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html), Pedregosa et al., JMLR 12, pp. 2825-2830, 2011.